Octopus Energy Launch the Tesla Energy Plan

 What are the Tesla Energy Plan Tariffs?

-For households with a Tesla Powerwall, electricity costs 11p/kWh to import, and Octopus will pay you 11p/kWh for your exported electricity.
+For households with a Tesla Powerwall, electricity costs between 10p/kWh and 12p/kWh to import, and Octopus will pay you the same rate for your exported electricity.
+The exact rates will depend on your postcode as some places are more expensive to supply than others.
+The tariff also has a 21p/day standing charge.

 For comparison, a typical conventional electricity tariff would cost 15p/kWh for imported electricity, plus standing charges.
 The amount paid for exported electricity depends on the amount offered by your supplier under the terms of the Smart Export Guarantee (SEG).
 The highest rate on the market is 5.5p/kWh, with many suppliers offering much less than this.